-All units of Kitron comply with UN's Universal Declaration on Human Rights, The UN's Convention on Rights of the Child and International Labour Organization Conventions (ILO conventions).
-Kitron's approach to human rights protection is guided by Kitron Code of Conduct and the Supplier Code of Conduct.
-Since 2018, Kitron is a UN Global Compact Signatory and supports the ten UN Global compact principles.
+All units of Kitron comply with UN's Universal Declaration on Human Rights, The UN's Convention on Rights of the Child and International Labour Organization Conventions (ILO) conventions.
+Kitron s approach to human rights protection is guided by the Kitron Code of Conduct and the Supplier Code of Conduct.
+Since 2018, Kitron has been a UN Global Compact Signatory and supports the ten UN Global compact principles.
 The ten UN Global compact principles are embedded in Kitron's Code of Conduct.